 COVID-19: Q&A for Texas Oncology Patients and Caregivers

 At Texas Oncology, the health of our patients is always our priority.
-Whether you’re a patient, a caregiver, or are close to someone with cancer, you may have questions about COVID-19, also known as novel coronavirus.
+Whether you’re a patient, a caregiver, or are close to someone with cancer, you may have questions about COVID-19, also known as coronavirus.

 Very Important: If you have fever, cough, shortness of breath, or any other symptoms, you should contact Texas Oncology before visiting our clinics for scheduled appointments.
 Many locations are only permitting patients in our clinics at this time.
 Patients who need a caregiver for special circumstances such as mobility, translation, or disability should contact our staff.
 We ask that you not bring your children with you to your appointments at this time.